STYLE YOUR HAIR DAILY

 No, that is purely just a rumour!

-Oh no, they were before all that and they were absolutely a 'moment in time'!
+Oh no, they were before all that, and they were absolutely a 'moment in time'!
 Mel & Kim were the patrons of cool!
-Obviously history is a strange thing cause you can look back at history but Mel & Kim were not a 'pop act', I mean we never saw them as a 'pop act' and that's the difference.
+Obviously, history is a strange thing, cause you can look back at history, but Mel & Kim were not a 'pop act'.
+I mean, we never saw them as a 'pop act', and that's the difference.
 Kylie was a 'pop act'.
 Mel & Kim were a Garage/RnB act – that's what they were!
-We weren't trying to make pop records at all with them, we were trying to make dance records and that's what Mel & Kim were listening to, that's what they were buying and that's what we were doing at that time.
-What you have got to understand is Mel & Kim gave us our first real pop number one with 'Respectable' and after you have had a number one everything changes, suddenly everyone knows who you are, everybody knew who Mel & Kim were, it was a hit all over the world, everybody wanted them.
+We weren't trying to make pop records at all with them.
+We were trying to make dance records and that's what Mel & Kim were listening to, that's what they were buying and that's what we were doing at that time.
+What you have got to understand is Mel & Kim gave us our first real pop number one with 'Respectable' and after you have had a number one, everything changes.
+Suddenly, everyone knows who you are.
+Everybody knew who Mel & Kim were, it was a hit all over the world, and everybody wanted them.
 Where Princess had been number two, Dead Or Alive had been number one - but they were seen as a rock band.
-Suddenly you saw two young girls and the videos that Nick did were very good, I mean they were brilliant!
-We had not ever thought of having number one records, that was not what we were doing.
-We were looking at number one dance records and would have been ecstatic with that.
-Suddenly there we are at number one in the pop charts with an act that we had made as a sort of, House music band.
-Suddenly there they are on kids and prime time television every day of the week and suddenly we were selling 800 000 singles when, at that point, everyone thought that the format of 'the single' was dead.
-Suddenly here is Mel & Kim selling 800 000 singles!
+Suddenly you saw two young girls, and the videos that Nick did were very good, I mean, they were brilliant!
+We had not ever thought of having number one records.
+That was not what we were doing.
+We were looking at number one dance records, and would have been ecstatic with that.
+Suddenly, there we are at number one in the pop charts with an act that we had made as a sort of, House music band.
+Suddenly, there the girls are on kids and prime time television, every day of the week, and suddenly we were selling 800 000 singles when, at that point, everyone thought that the format of 'the single' was dead.
+Suddenly, here is Mel & Kim selling 800 000 singles!